 Ancient Roots and Foreign Influences

-At meal times Thai rice is accompanied by several side dishes – stir-fried dishes, crispy and crunchy accompaniments, curries, fish cooked in a variety of ways, soups, spicy salads and spicy Nam Prik (chilly dip sauces).
+Thai cuisine is a blend of sweet, sour, salty, and bitter tastes.
+At meal times, Thai rice is accompanied by stir-fried dishes, crispy and crunchy accompaniments, curries, fish fried or steamed, soups, spicy salads and spicy Nam Prik (chilli dip sauces).

 Why The World Loves Thai Cuisine